Corporate Governance

 Management System

-As of the resolution of the 93rd Ordinary General Meeting of Shareholders held on June 19, 2024, SUBARU's corporate governance structure and the composition of the Board of Directors, Board of Corporate Auditors, Executive Nomination Meeting, and Executive Compensation Meeting are as follows.
+As of the resolution of the 94th Ordinary General Meeting of Shareholders held on June 25, 2025, SUBARU's corporate governance structure and the composition of the Board of Directors, Audit & Supervisory Board, Governance and Executive Nomination Meeting, and Executive Compensation Meeting are as follows.

 Corporate Governance Structure